guilherme439/NuZero/README.md

 Workers: (usually several of these will run in parallel)

 * Gamer - Plays individual self-play games.
-* Test - Runs individual tests.
+* Tester - Runs individual test games.

 Others:
 * Explorer - Contains the methods necessary to run MCTS both in self-play and testing.